AMarinic92/ImgPrcs/Report.md

 `runTrials.py` also is responsible for scanning our image.
 The script asks for an input of trials to be run.
 Each trial after the first treats the test image as a sub-matrix of the whole image and changes its position effectively scanning the test image with a smaller square each time.
 One issue which can occur during scanning is how large of increments are taken.
 If a ball is found you may scan the same area counting multiple regions as containing balls when in reality it may be the same ball.
 If a ball is detected in a region it may prove to be effective to jump a large span in the scan to prevent this.
 Alternatively it may also be effective to compare d-values (difference of edges) of adjacent slices to see which is closest to our thresholds of what is and is not a ball.

 In order to determine if an image contains a ball or not we need to determine what is a ball and how is it different from other round objects.
-A series of
+A series of p

 ## Table 1 - Tuning selection
 | Image Name        	| Type              	| Justifications                                                                                               	|